Life on a Boat During a Pandemic

 Adventures

 Our big adventures during this time include weekly grocery shopping and laundry.
 In the early days, I was so excited to visit the pharmacy to pick up my prescription.
 We’ve also gone on some socially distanced walks with marina friends.
-But other than that, we’ve stayed close to home.
+But other than that, we stay close to home.

 As I mentioned our boat club’s events are cancelled and we generally plan our adventures around them.
 I am cautiously optimistic we can go on a cruising adventure later this summer.
 We’re thinking about Princess Louisa Inlet or Desolation Sound.
 And hopefully our September club events will take place.